 - Elevated triglycerides

-*Please note: enrollment in a commercial weight loss program is not a valid excuse for meal plan exemption.
-Our nutritionists are available to assist those students requiring weight management.
+*Please note: Enrollment in a commercial weight loss program or diets that are considered preferred avoidances are not valid reasons for a meal plan exemption.
+Our dietitians are available to assist those students requiring weight management.

 Syracuse University Food Services is committed to delivering quality food and service to our students.
 Food Services continually strives to meet the needs of all students, including those with special nutritional requirements.